bobb-Rob/bookstore-react-redux/README.md

 Run
 ```
-  `$ npm start or deploy the index.html from the build folder
+  `$ npm start or deploy the index.html from the build/public folder
 ```

 ### Deployment